+Author: This file is the accepted version of your manuscript, and it shows any changes made by the Editor-in-Chief and the Deputy Editor since you submitted your last revision.
+This is the version that is being sent to Manuscript Editing for further editing in accordance with NEJM style.
+You will receive proofs of the edited manuscript, by e-mail.
+The proofs will contain queries from the manuscript editor, as well as any queries that may be present in this file.
+The proof stage will be your next opportunity to make changes; in the meantime, please do not make any changes or send any new material to us.

 Trial of Discontinuation vs Maintenance of Antidepressants in Primary Care

-Running head: The ANTLER trial

 Authors: Gemma Lewis, Ph.D.,1* Louise Marston, Ph.D.,2* Larisa Duffy, B.Sc.,1 Nick Freemantle, Ph.D.,3 Simon Gilbody, Ph.D.,4 Rachael Hunter, M.Sc.,2 Tony Kendrick, M.D.,5 David Kessler, M.D.,6 Dee Mangin, F.R.N.Z.C.G.P.,7 Michael King, Ph.D.,1 Paul Lanham, B.A.,1 Michael Moore, F.R.C.G.P.,5 Irwin Nazareth, Ph.D.,2 Nicola Wiles, Ph.D.,8 Faye Bacon, B.Sc.,1 Molly Bird, M.Sc.,1 Sally Brabyn, 4 Alison Burns, 8 Caroline S. Clarke, Ph.D.,2 Anna Hunt, 5 Jodi Pervin, 4 Glyn Lewis, Ph.D..1